 Categories: Strategy, Simulation, RPG, 4X, Wargame

 Another demanding 4X game that’s sure to test your mettle is Shadow Empire, a military-focused wargame from VR Designs and Slitherine.

-The first thing you’ll notice upon booting it up is the game’s unappealing UI combined with less-than-stellar graphics, which isn’t typically the focus of 4X games but worth mentioning.
+The first thing you’ll notice is the game’s unattractive UI and mediocre graphics, which aren’t usually the focus of 4X games but worth mentioning.

-Thankfully, Shadow Empire makes up for its presentational flaws in spades with satisfying logistics-based gameplay and a post-apocalyptic setting in which you attempt to piece together a fallen world.
+Thankfully, Shadow Empire makes up for its presentational flaws in spades with satisfying logistics-based gameplay and a post-apocalyptic setting.

 There’s a great deal of fun to be had just toying around with the game’s planet generation tool before setting off to conquer it.